hzi-bifo/MI-TIP/README.md

 - <a href="#processes">Principle processes</a>
 - <a href="#troubleshooting">What to do when the pipeline doesn't work as expected?</a>
 #### Introduction<a name="introduction"></a>
 MI-TIP is a pipeline to compute a tree of bacterial population without precomputed genomic sequences.
 To conduct the pipeline, only one single command is needed.
-All the options required by the pipeline can be edited in another file, helping to review and reproduce results with the same method and data.
-Furthermore, the script can be cloned and edited to conduct specific processes, allowing users to continue without rerunning all the workflow.
+All the options required by the pipeline can be edited in another file, helping users to review and reproduce results with the same method and data.
+Furthermore, the main script MI-TIP can be cloned and edited to conduct specific processes, allowing users to continue without rerunning all the workflow.
 #### Installation<a name="installation"></a>
 - step 1: Click "Clone or download", which should be found on the upper-right of github main page, and copy the URL.
 - step 2: Open a terminal, go to the folder of installation, and clone the repository by typing